- More and better housing options

 Individual Development Accounts--a special matched savings account for people with low incomes that could help them save toward a down payment or funds to help them with rehabbing a house.

-Programs for Elderly and Persons with Disabilties--information from the Indiana Housing and Community Development Authority (see above) on tax credits, rental assistance, and grants for local government that can be used to help residents improve the accessibility of their housing.
+Programs for Elderly and Persons with Disabilities--information from the Indiana Housing and Community Development Authority (see above) on tax credits, rental assistance, and grants for local government that can be used to help residents improve the accessibility of their housing.